panglesd/presentations/blog/blog.md

 3. Find the new first pause,
 4. Add the pauseAncestor class to all of its parent.

+(Note that Slipshow drives the presentation dynamically, hence the solution above.
+The other solution would be to compute all steps from the source of the presentation.
+But again, it would not make it compatible with complex animations modifying the DOM...)

-Without the requirement to provide an undo function, here is how I would write it:
+Without the requirement to provide an undo function, here is how I would write the function consuming a pause:

 ```ocaml
 let update_pause_ancestors () =